Euthanasia & Assisted Suicide

 Wayne Cockfield of Florence, SC, a disabled US Marine Vietnam veteran speaks on the dangers of the legalization of doctor-prescribed suicide at the Massachusetts Citizens For Life Assembly for life on January 29, 2012 in Boston's Faneuil Hall.

-Click below to download these helpful pamphlets:.
+Click below to download these helpful documents:.